Alex Hamilton (basketball): Maccabi Rishon LeZion (2018–2020)

 On December 12, 2018, Hamilton parted ways with Juventus to join Maccabi Rishon LeZion of the Israeli Premier League, signing for the rest of the season.
 On January 2, 2019, Hamilton recorded 21 points along with seven assists, six rebounds, three blocks and two steals, leading Rishon LeZion to a 95–93 win over Ironi Nes Ziona.
 In 31 games played for Rishon LeZion, he finished the season as the league fourth-leading passer with 5.1 assists per game, to go with 13.1 points, 4.1 rebounds and 1.5 steals per game.
 Hamilton helped Rishon LeZion reach the 2019 Israeli League Final, where they eventually lost to Maccabi Tel Aviv.

 On July 3, 2019, Hamilton signed a one-year contract extension with Rishon LeZion.
 On October 16, 2019, Hamilton recorded a EuroCup career-high 22 points, shooting 5-of-9 from the field, along with five rebounds, eight assists, two steals and three blocks for 38 PIR in a 77–72 win over Monaco.
 He was named the EuroCup round 3 MVP.
 On January 2, 2020, Hamilton recorded a career-high 32 points, while shooting 10-of-15 from the field, along with five rebounds, five assists and five steals for 43 PIR, leading Rishon LeZion to a 94–81 over Maccabi Ashdod.
 Hamilton averaged 15.8 points, 4.7 rebounds, 4.8 assists and 1.9 steals per game.

 Galatasaray (2020–2021)

 On July 16, 2020, Hamilton signed with Galatasaray of the Turkish Basketbol Süper Ligi (BSL).
 Hamilton averaged 11.9 points and 4.2 assists per game.

 Telekom Baskets Bonn (2021)

 On February 16, 2021, Hamilton signed with Telekom Baskets Bonn of the Basketball Bundesliga (BBL).
 He averaged 10.4 points, 3.2 assists, and 1.9 steals per game.

 Hapoel Eilat (2021–present)

 On November 6, 2021, Hamilton signed with Hapoel Eilat of the Israeli Basketball Premier League.

 Return to Juventus (2022–2023)

 On August 11, 2022, Hamilton returned to Juventus Utena for a second stint with the club, signing a one-year deal.

 Wilki Morskie Szczecin (2023)

 On March 27, 2023, he signed with Wilki Morskie Szczecin of the Polish Basketball League (PLK).

-Avtodor Saratov (2025-present)
+Avtodor Saratov (2025)

 In October 2025, Hamilton signed with BC Avtodor for the 2025-2026 season.